Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-16-Jekyll-to-Gatsby.md

 - Implement pagination
 - Create categories for pages and allow browsing the blog by category
-- Create a navigation element called `Content` in the header which expands to Blogs, Drawings, Book Reviews
+- Create a navigation element called `Content` in the header which expands to `Blogs`, `Drawings`, `Book Reviews`
 - Create a `Reading List` navigation element
 - Lean enough about CSS and design to create a better landing page (Maybe hire a designer?)

-If you'd like to check it out, you can find the source code [here](https://github.com/Deborah-Digges/gatsby-site).
+If you'd like to check it out in more detail, you can find the source code [here](https://github.com/Deborah-Digges/gatsby-site).

 Tune in again for more exciting updates to my Gatsby blog!